 However, Amazon remains one of the most trusted online retailers by a large number of customers.
 That’s because they have a huge selection of products, fast delivery services, price matching, competitive prices, and a high rate of customer satisfaction.
 This keeps them at the top of the competition.
 But they continuously evolve their strategies to ensure that they’re not being complacent and resting on their laurels.

 P.S.
-We crawl online shopping portals from the biggest e-commerce giants like Amazon to individual brand-owned sites like adidas.co.za to price match the item you’re looking for.
-Book a free demo.
+We crawl online shopping portals from the biggest eCommerce giants like Amazon to individual brand-owned sites like adidas.co.za to price match the item you’re looking for.
+Discover more.